dilanka-rathnasiri/ckad/configuration/5_namespaces.md

   * eg: pods, services, deployments, etc.
 * But some Kubernetes resources aren't in any namespace
   * eg: nodes, persistent volumes, namespace, etc.
+* So, there are 2 types of Kubernetes objects:
+  * Namespace scoped resources
+  * Cluster scoped resources

 ## Initial Namespaces